sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xsane-gimp</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : GIMP plug-in providing the SANE scanner interface
+Short desc    : GIMP plug-in providing the SANE scanner interface
 URL          : http://www.xsane.org/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : This package provides the regular XSane frontend for the SANE scanner
+Descript     : This package provides the regular XSane frontend for the SANE scanner
              : interface, but it works as a GIMP plug-in.
 You must have GIMP
              : installed to use this package.
 ```